wadevenz/T2A2_API/README.md

 ## R8 Explain how to use this application’s API endpoints.

 Comments within the applications code adhere to PEP 8 style guidelines.
-The comments will give a brief description in the controller about the functionality of each route and when error messages may occur.
+The comments will give a brief description in the controllers about the functionality of each route and when error messages may occur.

 van Rossum W, Warsaw B, Coghlan A, 2013, PEP 8 – Style Guide for Python Code, https://peps.python.org/pep-0008/#comments